univention/univention-corporate-server/doc/app-center/get_started.rst

    So if your file does not need any of the features mentioned below, just use your plain ``docker-compose.yml``.

-2. You can add specific values of the Config Registry into your file.
+2. You can add specific values of the configuration registry into your file.
    More importantly, this includes the App settings in :ref:`App settings <app-settings>` defined by the App itself: